 Lecture title:

 Structure of talk:

 Was the talk well structured?

 Did it follow a logical pattern of thought?

 Content:

 Was there an adequate explanation of the relevant background?

-Did the candidate emphasise how his/her topic is a pplicable to clinical practice? /10
+Did the candidate emphasise how his/her t opic is applicable to clinical practice? /10

-Was the material an accurate and pertinent represe entation of the current knowledge in this area of
+Was the material an accurate and pertinent representation of the current knowledge in this area of

 rehabilitation?

 Slides:

 Were the slides clear and easy to follow?

-Were the sizes of font, lines, graphs, images etc. ap propriate and readable? /10
+Were the sizes of font, lines, graphs, images s etc. appropriate and readable? /10

-Was an appropriate amount of text included on the slides?
+Was an appropriate amount of text included d on the slides?

 Were any data slides clear?

 Questions:

-Did the candidate handle the questions well? /10
+Did the candidate handle the questions we ? /10

-Did they understand the question and give a suitable e answer? , -
+Did they understand the question and give a suitable answer?

-Did they demonstrate adequate knowledge of the s ubject area?
+Did they demonstrate adequate knowledge of the subject area?

 Delivery:

 Did the candidate speak clearly?

-Did they speak to the audience? /10
+Did they speak to the audience?

 Did they present the material in an accessible way?

 Did they use appropriate body language?

 Total Mark (pass mark 30/50): /50

-FOR BSSH OFFICE USE ONLY - PERCENTAGE SCORE %
+FOR BSSH OFFICE USE ONLY - PERCENTAGE E SCORE %

 Trainer's Name: Trainer's Signature:

 Candidate's Name: Candidate's Signature:

 Date of Assessment:

-Suggestions for development (if applicable)
+Suggestions for development (if application) able)

 Agreed action (if applicable)

+any tonic related to rehabilitation.
+The length of presentati

 (Guidance notes: The Lecture should be on any topic related to rehabilitation.
 The length of presentation is not critical and will depend on the forum in which it is delivered.
-The consultant supervisor or nominated lead consultant for this module will need to be present and should complete this form)
+The Diploma supervisor or nominated lead consultant for this module will need to be present and should complete this form)